-Optional bills mean that more people will be able to live under regulations that they affirmatively want, as opposed to merely acceding to legislation because it survived the gauntlet of bicameralism and presentment, or merely acceding to the fact that no bill passed whatsoever.
-The difference is between choosing a bill because of its perceived substantive merits and acquiescing to a bill (or the lack thereof) because of the putatively fair procedure by which Congress considered the proposal.78 To appreciate when and why enabling substantive choice is a democratic virtue, we can consider two contrary situations: first, when the government must act but people's preferences do not matter; and second, when their preferences matter, but not necessarily their choices.
+Optional bills mean that more people will be able to live under a set of regulations that they affirmatively want, as opposed to merely acceding to legislation because it survived the gauntlet of bicameralism and presentment, or merely acceding to the fact that no bill passed whatsoever.
+The difference is between choosing a bill because of its perceived substantive merits and acquiescing to a bill (or the lack thereof) because of the putatively fair procedure by which Congress considered the proposal.
+To see when and why this is a legislative virtue, it is helpful to contrast it to situations where the government must act and (a) the people's preferences do not matter, or (b) their preferences matter, but not necessarily their choices.

 Imagine that, after a decade of work, NASA must solve a devilishly hard math problem to send a special satellite into orbit.
-The satellite would enable profound insights into the origins of the cosmos, dramatically increase the speed of internet in America while decreasing its cost, and, through unique sound waves, dissolve ten percent of the world's historic carbon emissions and thereby help the United States realize its obligations under global emissions treaties.
+This satellite would enable profound insights into the origins of the cosmos, dramatically increase the speed of internet in America while decreasing its cost, and, through unique sound waves, dissolve ten percent of the world's historic carbon emissions and thus help the United States realize its obligations under global emissions treaties.
 In-house NASA mathematicians have narrowed the realm of plausible answers to the math problem down to two: 1.4 and 7.1.
 But they have only one chance at getting it right, and if they input the wrong number, the satellite will explode, wasting many billions of dollars and shuttering the project forever.
 The government must act, and much is at stake for Americans of all persuasions.
 Yet, in choosing between 1.4 and 7.1, it would be absurd for NASA to consider the preferences of the people by, say, setting up a referendum on the matter.
-NASA might poll an elite class of experts, perhaps, but certainly not the populace at large, even if-when presented with a choice between the numbers-many people would come to form strongly-held preferences for reasons of, say, superstition or group allegiance ("Philadelphians for 1.4!").
-In this way, the details of important, real-world
+NASA might poll an elite class of experts, perhaps, but certainly not the populace at large, even if-when presented with a choice between the numbers-many people would likely come to form strongly held preferences, with some perhaps based on superstition or group allegiance ("Philadelphians for 1.4!").
+In this way, the details of important, real-world regulations often depend on theoretical or scientific knowledge, and what

-^{78.} See Richard Wollheim, A Paradox in the Theory of Democracy, in PHILOSOPHY, POLITICS AND SOCIETY 71, 85 (Peter Laslett & W.G.
+78. See Richard Wollheim, A Paradox in the Theory of Democracy, in PHILOSOPHY, POLITICS AND SOCIETY 71, 85 (Peter Laslett & W.G.
 Runciman eds., 1962) (comparing substantive and procedural democratic principles).
 See generally JAMES M. BUCHANAN & GORDON TULLOCK, THE CALCULUS OF CONSENT: LOGICAL FOUNDATIONS OF CONSTITUTIONAL DEMOCRACY (1962) (understanding unanimous consent on the substance of regulations to be the democratic ideal).

-regulations often depend on theoretical or scientific knowledge, and what ordinary citizens might want is normatively irrelevant.
+ordinary citizens might want is normatively irrelevant.
 It is an Aristotelian idea.
 He explained that we do not deliberate about things like the laws of nature or particular facts, but rather about complex matters of human agency that do not admit of precise answers (such as whether to spend tax dollars on a public space agency in the first place, and to what degree).
 As Chaïm Perelman writes: I do not decide that two plus two make four or that Paris is the capital of France.
 The axiological liberal principles that define the scope of optional legislation seem to belong in this category, too, such that their limits apply-at least as a moral matter-regardless of the contingent desires of the citizenry.